-In our case series, we retrospectively evaluated data from four patients primarily hospitalized for COVID-19 who developed TTS during the hospital stay.
-To our knowledge, this case series is one of the largest reported by a single centre [18].
+In our case series, we retrospectively evaluated data from four patients primarily hospitalized for COVID-19 who developed TTS during their hospital stay.
+To our knowledge, this case series is one of the largest reported by a single center [18].
 All TTS diagnoses were based on clinical presentation, ECG abnormalities, hs-TnT serum levels, and echocardiographic findings.
-Coronary angiography was performed in three patients (one urgently and two deferred).
-Conversely, the fourth patient did not perform cardiac catheterization due to an intercurrent haemorrhagic complication.
-Consistent with other literature data [19], all patients in our population developed the typical apical ballooning and akinesia with a subsequent transient reduction of LVEF and all patients recovered systolic function without sequelae.
-Although literature data report a greater TTS prevalence in females, in our small case series collected during the pandemic males comprised half of the cases.
+Coronary angiography was performed on three patients (one urgent and two deferred).
+Conversely, the fourth patient did not perform cardiac catheterization due to an intercurrent hemorrhagic complication.
+Consistent with other literature data [19], all patients in our population developed the typical apical ballooning and akinesia with a subsequent transient reduction of LVEF, and all patients recovered systolic function without sequelae.
+Although literature data report a greater TTS prevalence in females, in our small case series collected during the pandemic, males comprised half of the cases.
 Another interesting finding in our study was the prevalence (50%) of cognitive impairment.
-However, the association between TTS and dementia was previously reported in scientific literature, albeit rarely, and dementia can contribute to TTS development [20-21].
+However, the association between TTS and dementia was previously reported in the scientific literature, albeit rarely, and dementia can contribute to TTS development [20,21].
 Our percentage may be vitiated by the multidisciplinary nature of our COVID-19 department, in which we admitted patients with multiple comorbidities.
 Another interesting finding of our case series was the time interval between COVID-19 symptom onset and TTS development, which was approximately 10 days, an interval consistent with what was observed in a systematic review of published cases [4].
-This time interval seems to coincide with the peak of the phenomenon known as "cytokine storm" [22], suggesting a possible pathophysiological role of cytokine release in triggering a catecholaminergic surge [23] and the subsequent myocardial stunning typical of TTS [6].
+This time interval seems to coincide with the peak of the phenomenon known as "cytokine storm" [22]. suggesting a possible pathophysiological role of cytokine release in triggering a catecholaminergic surge [23] and the subsequent myocardial stunning typical of TTS [6].
 However, TTS pathophysiology in COVID-19 patients remains unclear, likely due to its multifactorial nature.
-Overall, the main potential mechanisms underlying TTS in patients with COVID-19 include: 1) the direct action of SARS-CoV-2, which is able to produce myocardial injury with different mechanisms, such as direct cardiomyocyte damage, or by inducing myocardial interstitial fibrosis, hypoxia, coronary plaque destabilization, and dysregulation of immune response [24]; 2) the psychological distress of being in a pandemic state.
-In this context, literature shows that TTS incidence increases in the days immediately following disasters [25], such as after the earthquake recorded in Niigata Prefecture in Japan in 2004 [26]; 3) the emotional stress associated with COVID-19 diagnosis, the physical stress of the infection itself, and respiratory conditions, such as hypoxia and oro-tracheal intubation [27].
-Furthermore, quarantine and self-isolation can also trigger TTS due to the depression, stress, insomnia, anxiety, and frustration experienced by isolated patients [28,29]; 4) the direct effect of the "cytokine storm", which determines the intense release of proinflammatory cytokines and chemokines (e.g. Tumor Necrosis Factor alpha, Interleukin-6, and Interleukin-1 beta) that can lead to organ damage [30] and catecholaminergic surge [31]; and 5) microvascular dysfunction, which may also represent a common pathophysiologic mechanism of COVID-19 [32,33] and TTS [6] (Figure 2).
-The major limitations of our study are the small number of cases and the retrospective data collection.
-Other important limitations are the lack of magnetic resonance imaging (MRI) data, the lack of a clear definition of the coronary tree in one patient due to a haemorrhagic complication and the missed dosage of the available circulating factors which could help us to better understand the pathophysiological mechanism of the development of TTS in COVID-19 patients (e.g., cathecolamines or IL-1 and IL-6 levels).
-However, these limitations should be interpreted in light of the pandemic context in which all diagnostic processes and hospital pathways were reorganized and most resources were directed to cope with the acute and critical phase.
+Overall, the main potential mechanisms underlying TTS in patients with COVID-19 include i) the direct action of SARS-CoV-2, which can produce myocardial injury with different mechanisms, such as direct cardiomyocyte damage, or by inducing myocardial interstitial fibrosis, hypoxia, coronary plaque destabilization, and dysregulation of immune response [24]; ii) the psychological distress of being in a pandemic state.
+In this context, literature shows that TTS incidence increases in the days immedi-